USS Sangamon (CVE-26): 1944

-Palaus
+The next day, 26 January, Sangamon collided with Suwannee.
+This was at low speed; no personnel were injured on either ship and Suwannee bore the brunt of the damage, with 20 ft of her flight deck buckled.
+However the damage was not significant enough to prevent either carrier from continuing air operations.

-Temporary repairs were made at sea, and from 31 January to mid-February, Sangamon supported the assault and occupation of Kwajalein.
+Temporary repairs were made at sea, and from 31 January, to mid-February, Sangamon supported the assault and occupation of Kwajalein.
 She then moved on to Enewetak, where her planes covered the landing forces from 17 to 24 February.
-On the latter date, she departed the Marshalls and headed back to Pearl Harbor to complete repairs.
-Captain M. E. Browder flew aboard on 1 March to relieve Captain Moore and assume command.
+On the latter date, she departed the Marshalls, and headed back to Pearl Harbor, to complete repairs.

-On 15 March, the CVE got underway again.
-Departing Hawaii, she rendezvoused with Task Group 50.15 (TG 50.15) – the fast carrier force support group – on 26 March.
-For the remainder of the month and into April she escorted that group as it operated north of the Admiralty Islands to refuel and resupply the fast carrier force after it had conducted strikes on the Palaus.
-In early April, Sangamon retired to Espiritu Santo and at mid-month, sailed for New Guinea.
-Briefly attached to the 7th Fleet, she covered the landing at Aitape from 22 to 24 April; retired to Manus Island for two days, then returned to the Aitape area where she conducted patrols until 5 May.
+On 15 March, Sangamon got underway again.
+Departing Hawaii, she rendezvoused with Task Group 50.15 (TG 50.15), the fast carrier force support group, on 26 March.
+For the remainder of the month, and into April, she escorted that group as it operated north of the Admiralty Islands, to refuel and resupply the fast carrier force, after it had conducted strikes on the Palaus.
+In early April, Sangamon retired to Espiritu Santo, and at mid-month, sailed for New Guinea.
+Briefly attached to the 7th Fleet, she covered the landing at Aitape, from 22 to 24 April; retired to Manus Island for two days, then returned to the Aitape area where she conducted patrols until 5 May.

-Sangamon then returned to Espiritu Santo, whence she departed on 19 May.
+Sangamon then returned to Espiritu Santo, where she departed on 19 May.
 Rehearsals for the Marianas campaign followed, and on 2 June, she sailed for the Marshalls.
 Rendezvousing with TF 53 en route, she covered that force to Kwajalein, then to the Mariana Islands.
-From 17 to 20 June, she guarded the force as it steamed to the east of Saipan as a backup force for TF 52, which was then engaged in the assault on, and the occupation of, the island.
+From 17 to 20 June, she guarded the force as it steamed to the east of Saipan, as a backup force for TF 52, which was then engaged in the assault on and the occupation of the island.

 After the Battle of the Philippine Sea, Sangamon was detached from TF 53.
-On 21 June, she joined TF 52, and into July conducted operations in support of the occupation of Saipan.
+On 21 June, she joined TF 52, and into July, she conducted operations in support of the occupation of Saipan.
 On 4 July, she steamed for Eniwetok; arrived on 7 July; and sortied again on 10 July.
-From 13 July – 1 August, she covered the bombardment groups engaged in the capture of Guam.
-On 4 August, she returned to Eniwetok, where on 9 August she proceeded to Manus where she was anchored for almost a month.
+From 13 July to 1 August, she covered the bombardment groups engaged in the capture of Guam.
+On 4 August, she returned to Eniwetok, where on 9 August she proceeded to Manus Island, where she was anchored for almost a month.

 On 9 September, Sangamon departed Seeadler Harbor and steamed for Morotai.
 There, from 15 to 27 September, she again covered Allied assault forces.
 After the initial waves had landed, her planes shifted from combat support to bombing and strafing missions to destroy Japanese airfields on nearby Halmahera.